MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

    #endif
    }

-The define ``LLUI_IMAGE_CUSTOM_FORMATS`` is not set, so the implementation of the weak function only consists in calling the Graphics Engine' software algorithm.
+The define ``LLUI_IMAGE_CUSTOM_FORMATS`` is not set, so the implementation of the weak function only consists in calling the Graphics Engine's software algorithm.

 .. _section_buffered_image_drawer_custom: